 M. Lasky:Or should be very, very simple, so simple and innocent that the realities of life seem to you irrelevant.

 Met.
 Anthony:Yes.
 But if you have a true vision of things, if you are aware of the tragedy of life, you can not enjoy life unrestrainedly.
 Joy - it's different.
 You can have a deep sense of inner joy and spiritual recovery, but it seems to me difficult to enjoy the external manifestations of life, not losing sight of the fact that so many, so many people suffer.
-When I made a living by medical practice, my mother and I decided not to spend more on ourselves than we needed for shelter and food, because we believed (I still think so) that all the money spent on this was stolen from someone else, Something whose need is greater than ours.
+When I made a living by practicing medicine, my mother and I decided to never spend more on ourselves than we needed for shelter and food, because we thought (I still think so) that all the money spent on this was stolen from someone else, something whose need is greater than ours.
 It does not overshadow existence, it brings joy to share, give and receive.
 But I have a feeling that while there is at least one starving, a surplus of joy, a surplus of convenience is stealing.

 M. Lasky:And yet, every person is so vulnerable, tragedy is so close, the danger is so probable that when I see people, say, on the beach, in a state of excessive happiness, I think: here is joy, here is a small supply of happiness, a joyful moment that is not Can be dumb.

 Met.
 Anthony:I would not say that he is a fool.
 It seems to me that this moment could be more profound and permanent.
 One of the problems of modern man in this: we have so much that we do not know how to rejoice in the small.
 For example, in those years when my life was very difficult, the slightest joy seemed miraculous.
 Now my level of miracle has risen, I need much more to make it seem miraculous.